RPS Thea Musgrave Fund

 RPS THEA MUSGRAVE COMPOSITION GRANTS

 Throughout Thea’s career, she has treasured having dedicated time to shape ideas with musicians.
-We are newly set to offer several grants to support established composers writing a new work for an established solo performer, duo, or chamber ensemble – not only contributing to their commission, but within each grant vitally giving them and their intended performers some means to devote focused workshop and rehearsal time to its creation.
-This year, we expect to offer a total of £20,000 in grants for this, likely split between 2 or 3 composers.
+We are newly set to offer several grants to support established composers writing a new chamber-scale work for an established solo performer, duo, or small chamber ensemble – not only contributing to their commission, but within each grant vitally giving them and their intended performers some means to devote focused workshop and rehearsal time to its creation.
+This year, we expect to offer a total of £25,000 in grants for this, likely split between 3 to 5 composers.

 Click here to find out more about the RPS Thea Musgrave Composition Grants.